sqveeze/sqveeze/README.md

 ## Hello dev 👋

----

-Hi, my name is Mark, I’m an application developer from Debrecen, Hungary.
+My name is Mark, I’m an application developer from Debrecen, Hungary.
 I have over 10 year of experience in development (Started with PHP at age of 12)

 - 🌐 [Website](https://sqveeze.hu) | My personal website
 - ☕️ [Ko-Fi](https://ko-fi.com/sqveeze) | Support me